touchlab/linear-mcp/README.md

 # Start the server (requires LINEAR_ACCESS_TOKEN)
 npm start

-# Run tests (if configured)
+# Tests are not currently configured
 # npm test
 # npm run test:integration
 ```

 ## Contributing

-This is a fork, and contributions specific to this version should be directed accordingly (e.g., via pull requests to this repository if applicable).
+This fork is currently maintained by [Touchlab](https://github.com/touchlab).

+**Contributions are welcome, especially for improving or fully implementing the OAuth 2.0 flow.** Please feel free to open issues or pull requests on the [touchlab/linear-mcp-integration](https://github.com/touchlab/linear-mcp-integration) repository.